 Types of Testing

 To maintain a stable and secure environment, proper testing protocols including general performance and compatibility testing, stress and load tests, and vulnerability testing should be implemented.
 Once the migration has been completed, and the new application starts working on the cloud – functionality tests need to be carried out on the data and app.

 Load testing and security are the next steps in the process.
 Load testing deals with testing the app at peak loads.
 This makes sure the auto-scaling functionality is working as it should and this will help in identifying the maximum connections that can hold before a case of failure.
 It can also provide valuable information such as the performance metrics of the application and average load time etc.

-Server and application-side security should be a part of vulnerability testing: Asses the new cloud environment and make sure there are no server/app liabilities and all data is completely protected.
+Server and application-side security should be a part of vulnerability testing: Assess the new cloud environment and make sure there are no server/app liabilities and all data is completely protected.
 This may also include basic security and malware scanning.

 Testing Best Practices

-When you’ve finalized that testing must be part of the migration process, it’s important to familiarize yourselves with the industry best practice’s that may help you with critical insights and awareness about your cloud environment.
+When you’ve finalized that testing must be part of the migration process, it’s important to familiarize yourselves with the industry best practices that may help you with critical insights and awareness about your cloud environment.

 Right people and resources in place.
 Once an issue is identified, it has to be dealt with immediately.
-You need to have experts to handle any programmatic errors, on your beck and call.
+You need to have experts to handle any programmatic errors, at your beck and call.
 Be sure to schedule any personnel or resources ahead of time so they can be available when you need them – this helps to avoid unnecessary delays or expenses.

-Cloud Transformation boasts of reduced costs, scalability and flexibility making it a positive choice for most enterprises.
+Cloud Transformation boasts of reduced costs, scalability, and flexibility making it a positive choice for most enterprises.
 But scaling is not the end solution – continuous and rigorous testing and monitoring need to be executed to avoid broken apps and website dysfunctions.
 Adhering to the testing best practices would be the best choice to avoid damaging downtime on your cloud environment.